magenta/magenta/demos/sketch-rnn-js/README.md

 ```
 The process of reconstruction is also a stochastic process.
 This means for a given z, you can, running model.decode a few times will give you different reconstruction images.
 Keeping temperature = 0.01-0.1 will give you generally very similar images and this is useful for animation applications.

-For models with very low KL loss, ie < 0.50, you can even sample z from a gaussian distribution, and use that z to produce a legit vector image.
+For models with very low KL loss, ie < 0.50, you can even sample z from a gaussian distribution and use that z to produce a legit vector image.
 To sample z from a gaussian distribution:
 ```javascript
 var z = model.random_latent_vector();
 var reconstruction = model.decode(z, temperature);